emmanuelgonz/irods_data_downloader/README.md

     * Data level to download data for.
         * Options = 0, 1, 2, 3, or 4
 * -seq, --sequence (str, required)
-    * Unique sequence to use as a wild-card.
+    * Unique sequence to use as a wildcard.
 * -out, --outdir (str, optional)
     * Output directory.
 Default is ```irods_data```.